helidon-io/helidon/declarative/README.md

 The following Helidon features can be used to create a new declarative feature

-TODO: metrics, tracing - maybe allow update of service code

 1. Interceptors - metrics, tracing, logging etc.
 2. Injection (service factory) - for any feature where we expect the user to inject a specific service that the feature provides (
    AI, declarative rest client etc.)
-3. Code generation - for any feature that needs additional code to minimize runtime lookups and handling; ideally we should have injection points that can be bound at build time (as opposed to runtime registry lookups)
+3. Code generation - for any feature that needs additional code to minimize runtime lookups and handling; ideally we should have injection points that can be bound at build time (as opposed to runtime registry lookups) - see `Interception.ElementInterceptor` for generating code specific to a single method

 # Declarative Codegen Module